I originally wrote this piece in October 2008. I decided to revise it, considering how much I’ve learned since then. ~Hank

 After that, a quick rinse and the duck is ready for the fridge.
 I pat them dry with paper towels and put them in a closed plastic container in the refrigerator for up to a week before freezing.
 I always will keep them at least overnight to firm up the fat.
 Once they’ve aged a bit in the fridge — they dry out a little, like dry-aged beef — I vacuum-seal them and freeze.

 Oh, and those heads and feet I’m saving?
 I cut out the tongues, which are used a lot in Chinese cooking.
-I have some special recipes for them I’ll share soon.
+I have a great recipe for crispy fried duck tongues.
 The feet go into my duck broth.
 Feet have collagen, and, once you hack them up with a cleaver or kitchen shears, that collagen is released into the broth, making it thicker and richer without adding fat.

 So what can you do with all these lovely bits of bird?